Yubo-Cao/algorithms/notes/basic/graph/readme.md

 }
 ```

 - The space complexity is $O(m)$, where $m$ is the number of edges.
-When we need to insert a new edge, we can do it in $O(1)$ time, by inserting at the head of the linked list.
+When we need to insert a new edge, we can do it in $O(1)$ time, by inserting it at the head of the linked list.
 The expense is that we need to traverse the linked list to find the edge.
+Use when the graph is **sparse**.

 ```cpp
 #include <cstring>